Jekaprio/Notes/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License LICENSE.

-## Support

-If you encounter any issues or have questions, please [create an issue](https://github.com/yourusername/notes-app/issues) in the GitHub repository.

 ---

-Feel free to customize this README to suit your specific application and requirements.
-Make sure to replace placeholders like `link/to/your/logo.png` with the actual paths or URLs to your application's logo and assets.